eccentricexit/ethervoltz-paper/ethervotes-paper-pt.md

 [5] 1º Relatório do Comitê Multidisciplinar Independente - pg 27.

-[6] RIVEST, Ronald L. - On the notion of 'software independence' in voting systems
+[6] RIVEST, Ronald L. - On the notion of 'software independence' in voting systems.

+[7] 1º Relatório do Comitê Multidisciplinar Independente - pg 34.